 Performance Measurement and Reporting

-The Canadian Institutes of Health Research (CIHR), the Natural Sciences and Engineering Research Council (NSERC) and the Social Sciences and Humanities Research Council (SSHRC) are committed to demonstrating results to Canadians for the funds invested through the Banting Postdoctoral Fellowships program.
-Therefore, processes for monitoring progress and appropriate use of funds, as well as for performance measurement and program evaluation are in place.
+The Canadian Institutes of Health Research (CIHR), the Natural Sciences and Engineering Research Council (NSERC), and the Social Sciences and Humanities Research Council (SSHRC) are committed to demonstrating results to Canadians for the funds invested through the Banting Postdoctoral Fellowships program.
+Therefore, processes for performance measurement and program evaluation, as well as for monitoring progress and appropriate use of funds have been established.

 Banting Fellows will be expected to:

-- contribute to the review and evaluation of the program and associated policies and processes by participating in evaluation studies, surveys, workshops and audits
+- contribute to the review and evaluation of the Banting program and associated policies and processes by participating in evaluation studies, surveys, workshops and audits;

-- provide data and/or reports upon request, to assess progress and outcomes during and after the tenure of the award
+- provide data and/or reports upon request so that Vanier-Banting Secretariat staff can assess progress and outcomes during and after a Fellow’s tenure of the award; and

-- contribute to trajectory studies to assess long term impact of the program
+- contribute to trajectory studies to assess the long-term impact of the Banting program.

 The names of Banting Fellows and other basic award information will be published on the Banting website.